Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 The builder kit you've assembled includes an LED light.
 In this step, we're going to extend our workflow to control that light based on whether or not there are open cases.

-We're going to accomplish this by periodically requesting the count of open cases from Salesforce and then sending a command to the kit device to either turn on or off the LED based on that count.
-The first step is to drag a <a href="/workflows/triggers/timer/" target="_blank">Timer node</a> onto your workflow canvas and set its interval to 10 seconds.
+We're going to accomplish this by periodically requesting the count of open cases from Salesforce and then sending a command to the kit device to either turn on or off the LED based on that count. **The first step is to drag a <a href="/workflows/triggers/timer/" target="_blank">Timer node</a> onto your workflow canvas and set its interval to 10 seconds.**

 ![Timer Node](/images/getting-started/losant-iot-dev-kits/builder-kit-salesforce/timer-node.png "Timer Node")

-Next, drag another Salesforce Cases node onto the canvas and connect it to the Timer.
+Next, **drag another Salesforce Cases node onto the canvas** and connect it to the Timer.

 ![Salesforce Count Node](/images/getting-started/losant-iot-dev-kits/builder-kit-salesforce/salesforce-count-node.png "Salesforce Count Node")

 Just like before, provide your username, password, and security token in the first three fields.
-This time set the `Case Action` to `Count`, set the `Status` to "New" and `Case Origin` to "Web".
-Lastly we need to put the result somewhere on the payload.
-Set the `Payload Path to Store Result` field to "data.result".
+This time **set the `Case Action` to `Count`, set the `Status` to "New" and `Case Origin` to "Web"**.
+Lastly we need to put the result somewhere on the payload. **Set the `Payload Path to Store Result` field to "data.result".**

-Next, add a debug node and attach it to the Salesforce node and deploy this workflow.
+Next, **add a debug node and attach it to the Salesforce node** and deploy this workflow.
 This will allow us to see what the response looks like that comes back from the Salesforce API.

 ![Salesforce Count Result](/images/getting-started/losant-iot-dev-kits/builder-kit-salesforce/count-result.png "Salesforce Count Result")

 As you can see, the result is now available on the payload at `data.result.count`.
-Next add a <a href="/workflows/logic/conditional/" target="_blank">Conditional node</a> and connect it to the Salesforce node so we can make a decision based on this value.
+Next **add a <a href="/workflows/logic/conditional/" target="_blank">Conditional node</a>** and connect it to the Salesforce node so we can make a decision based on this value.

 ![Conditional Node](/images/getting-started/losant-iot-dev-kits/builder-kit-salesforce/conditional-node.png "Conditional Node")

-Set the `Expression` field to:
+**Set the `Expression` field to:**

 ```text
 {{ data.result.count }} > 0